incrementallair/es-navigation/README.md

 Provides keybindings for scope-sensitive symbol navigation in Javascript files.
 Supports [ES6](https://people.mozilla.org/~jorendorff/es6-draft.html) block scopes and arrow functions.

+If installing as a symlink, be sure to run `npm install` in the root directory to pull in the correct dependencies.

 ## Usage

 By default the following keybindings are provided: